ethyca/fides/docs/fides/docs/guides/policies.md

           matches: ANY # And the data subject is a customer
           values:
             - customer
-        # And the data is either unlinked_pseudonymized or more identifiable, trigger a violation
+        # And the data is either unlinked_pseudonymized or more identifiable
         data_qualifier: aggregated.anonymized.unlinked_pseudonymized
 ```